Held in Monte Carlo, Like Bike is a little different from most bike shows. It celebrates the most luxurious and expensive bikes on the market.

-The H+Son Sl 42 (rear) and TB14 (front) wheels are made from G609 aluminium alloy and have a claimed weight of 415g each.
-There’s also a miniaturised electric motor to aid pedalling and an E3 Pure 205-lumen dynamo lamp at the front.
+The H+Son Sl 42 (rear) and TB14 (front) wheels are made from G609 aluminum alloy and have a claimed weight of 415g each.
+There’s also a miniaturized electric motor to aid pedaling and an E3 Pure 205-lumen dynamo lamp at the front.
 It truly is uniquely beautiful.

 The carbon frame and fork are covered with a motorbike-style seat that integrates storage, electronic display and rear lights that also act as indicators.
 The bike uses 26in wheels with Formula T1 brakes and also features an integrated LED headlamp.
 This feature-packed machine costs just shy of £9,000.

 €12,000 / $12,566

 Nevi’s spinas features a rare titanium fork: nevi’s spinas features a rare titanium fork